nolanlawson/chord-magic/README.md

 [ 'A', 'Bb', 'B', 'C', 'Db', 'D', 'Eb', 'E', 'F', 'Gb', 'G', 'Ab' ]
 ```

-Note that is value is always in English format, regardless of the format when you parsed it.
+Note that this value is always in English format, regardless of the format when you parsed it.
 Also, flats are always expressed, never sharps (e.g. always `'Bb'`, never `'A#'`).
 The goal here is that you never have to do the disambiguation yourself.

 **quality** *(required)*